Werner Klemperer

 Werner Klemperer (March 22, 1920 – December 6, 2000) was an American actor.
-He was known for playing Colonel Wilhelm Klink on the CBS television sitcom Hogan's Heroes, for which he twice won the award for Outstanding Supporting Actor in a Comedy Series at the Primetime Emmy Awards in 1968 and 1969.
+He was best known for playing Colonel Wilhelm Klink on the CBS television sitcom Hogan's Heroes, for which he twice won the award for Outstanding Supporting Actor in a Comedy Series at the Primetime Emmy Awards in 1968 and 1969.

-After serving in the United States Army during World War II, he began performing on the Broadway stage in 1947.
-Klemperer then appeared in several films during his early acting career such as The Wrong Man (1956), Judgment at Nuremberg (1961), and Houseboat (1958), and numerous roles on television shows such as Alfred Hitchcock Presents (1956), Perry Mason (1957), Maverick (1957), Gunsmoke (1958), The Untouchables (1960), and Have Gun Will Travel (1961), prior to his Hogan's Heroes role.
+Klemperer served in the United States Army during World War II, then began performing on the Broadway stage in 1947.
+He appeared in several films during his early acting career, such as The Wrong Man (1956), Judgment at Nuremberg (1961), and Houseboat (1958), and he had numerous roles on television shows such as Alfred Hitchcock Presents (1956), Perry Mason (1957), Maverick (1957), Gunsmoke (1958), The Untouchables (1960), and Have Gun – Will Travel (1961), prior to his Hogan's Heroes role.

 Early life

 Klemperer was born in Cologne, Germany, to a musical family but he said that he had little musical aptitude.
-His father was renowned conductor Otto Klemperer and his mother was soprano Johanna Geisler.
+His father was renowned orchestra conductor Otto Klemperer and his mother was soprano Johanna Geisler.
 He had a younger sister named Lotte (1923–2003).
 His father was Jewish by birth; he converted to Catholicism but later returned to Judaism.
 His mother was Lutheran.
 His grandfather was part of the Jewish community in Prague, and his grandmother was a Sephardic Jew from Hamburg, Germany.
 Otto Klemperer was a first cousin of Victor Klemperer.

-The Klemperer family immigrated to the United States in 1933, settling in Los Angeles, where Otto Klemperer became conductor of the Los Angeles Philharmonic (1933–1939).
+The Klemperer family emigrated to the United States in 1933, settling in Los Angeles, where Otto Klemperer became conductor of the Los Angeles Philharmonic (1933–1939).
 Werner Klemperer began acting as a student at University High School and enrolled in acting courses at the Pasadena Playhouse before joining the United States Army to serve in World War II.
 While stationed in Hawaii, he joined the Army's Special Services unit, spending the next years touring the Pacific entertaining the troops.
-At the war's end, he performed on Broadway before moving into television acting.

-He broadened his acting career by performing as an operatic baritone and a singer in Broadway musicals.
-He can also be heard as the Speaker in Arnold Schoenberg's Gurre-Lieder, in a 1979 live performance with the Boston Symphony Orchestra.
+After the war, he performed on Broadway, appearing in Heads or Tails and Bertolt Brecht's Galileo, both in 1947, the comedy Twentieth Century by Ben Hecht and Charles MacArthur in 1951, and Dear Charles, another comedy, in 1955.